 The Blue Ridge Parkway is a National Parkway that is often described as “America’s Favorite Drive.”
-It makes its way along 469 miles offering scenic and breathtaking views of the Appalachian Highlands.
+During the fall months, the Parkway can be particularly busy because of the brilliant colors of the changing leaves.
+The Parkway makes its way along 469 miles offering scenic and breathtaking views of the Appalachian Highlands.
 The Blue Ridge Parkway, a unit of the National Park Service, enters Transylvania County at milepost 407.5 and exits at milepost 423.5.

 In Cherokee lore, this cave is the private dancing chamber and dwelling place of the slant-eyed giant, Judaculla.

 Not far from the courthouse, at milepost 420.2, is the Black Balsam area and its multiple hikes and great alpine-like views.
 Advance reservations may be made at many of the Parkway’s campgrounds at www.recreation.gov or by calling 1-877-444-6777.

 Fishing is allowed in Parkway lakes and streams, with either a North Carolina or Virginia license.
 For more information, go to www.blueridgeparkway.org, or call (828) 670-1924.